Kuucheen/KC-Cleaner/README.md

-if you have questions or find bugs dm me
+if you have questions or find bugs open an issue